-Use of excessive leverage, gradual erosion of level and quality of capital base, insufficient liquidity buffer, procyclicality and excessive interconnectedness among systemically important institutions are identified as reasons of bank failures.
-In response to manage this, Bank for International Settlements (BIS) came up with new set of capital and liquidity standards in the name of Basel III.
-Bangladesh Bank vide its BRPD Circular No.18 dated December 21, 2014 implemented revised regulatory capital framework for banks in line with Basel III in Bangladesh with effect from January 01, 2015.
-Implementation process of this framework has started in January 2015 and will continue till December 2019.
-As part of Basel-III compliance, Pillar III- Market Discipline is formulated with a view to establish more transparent and more disciplined financial market, so that stakeholders can assess the position of a bank regarding holding of assets and to identify the risks relating to the assets and capital adequacy to meet probable loss of assets.
+Bank for International Settlements (BIS) came up with a new set of capital and liquidity standards in the name of Basel III.
+This standard came into existence to manage use of excessive leverage, gradual erosion of level and quality of capital base, insufficient liquidity buffer, pro-cyclicality and excessive interconnectedness among systematically important institutions.
+These factors are identified for reasons of bank failure.
+As a result, Bangladesh Bank, vide its BRPD Circular No.18 dated December 21, 2014, implemented revised regulatory capital framework for banks in line with Basel III in Bangladesh with effect from January 01, 2015.
+The implementation process of this framework started in January 2015 and will continue till December 2019.
+As part of Basel-III compliance, Pillar III- Market Discipline is formulated with a view to establish more transparent and more disciplined financial markets so that stakeholders can assess the position of a bank regarding holding of assets and to identify the risks relating to the assets and capital adequacy to meet probable loss of assets.
 The purpose of Market Discipline is to complement the minimum capital requirements and the supervisory review process.
 Providing accurate and timely information related to liquidity, solvency, performance and risk profile of a bank is of paramount significance for all stakeholders.

-In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, Banks in Bangladesh have formally entered into the Basel III regime from 1st January 2015.
+In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, banks in Bangladesh have formally entered into Basel III regime from 1st January 2015.
 The new capital and liquidity standards have greater business implications for banks.
-BRAC Bank Limited (BBL) has also adopted Basel III framework as part of its capital management strategy in line with the revised guideline.
+BRAC Bank Limited (BBL) has also adopted Basel III framework as part of its capital management strategy, in line with the revised guidelines.
 Under this framework, the bank has to maintain 2.5 percent additional capital buffer with the minimum capital requirement of 10%.
-Besides, in order to avoid building-up excessive on-and off-balance sheet leverage, the bank is required to maintain minimum 3 percent leverage ratio.
-Here, Leverage Ratio expresses total tier-I capital (after related deduction specified by BB) to total exposure i.e. on balance sheet and off-balance sheet exposure (after related deduction specified by BB) which is to be submitted to Bangladesh Bank on quarterly basis.
-All these aspects are required to be well formulated and shared with the valued stakeholders for better transparency and accountability.
+Besides, in order to avoid building-up excessive on- and off-balance sheet leverage, the bank is required to maintain minimum 3 percent leverage ratio.
+Here, Leverage Ratio expresses total tier-I capital (after related deduction specified by BB) to total exposure i.e. on-balance sheet and off-balance sheet exposure (after related deduction specified by BB), which is to be submitted to Bangladesh Bank on a quarterly basis.
+All these aspects are required to be well formulated and shared with the stakeholders for better transparency and accountability.

-Hence, to fulfill this objective, this Market Discipline disclosure under Basel III is made following 'Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for banks in line with Basel III)' for banks issued by Bangladesh Bank in December 2014.
+Hence, to fulfill this objective, this Market Discipline disclosure under Basel III is made following 'Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III)' for banks issued by Bangladesh Bank in December 2014.